-The following steps are used in all classifiers which are described in the following:
+The following steps are used for symbol classification:

 - 1) Preprocessing: Recorded data is never perfect.
-Devices have errors and people make mistakes while using devices.
+Devices have errors and people make mistakes while using the devices.
 To tackle these problems there are preprocessing algorithms to clean the data.
 The preprocessing algorithms can also remove unnecessary variations of the data that do not help in the classification process, but hide what is important.
 Having slightly different sizes of the same symbol is an example of such a variation.
-Four preprocessing algorithms that clean or normalize recordings are explained in section III-A.

-- 2) Data multiplication: Learning algorithms need lots of data to learn internal parameters.
+Four preprocessing algorithms that clean or normalize recordings are explained in section IV-A. - 2) Data multiplication: Learning algorithms need lots of data to learn internal parameters.
 If there is not enough data available, domain knowledge can be considered to create new artificial data from the original data.
 In the domain of on-line handwriting recognition, data can be multiplied by adding rotated variants. - 3) Segmentation: The task of formula recognition can eventually be reduced to the task of symbol recognition combined with symbol placement.
 Before symbol recognition can be done, the formula has to be segmented.
 As this paper is only about single-symbol recognition, this step will not be further discussed. - 4) Feature computation: A feature is high-level information derived from the raw data after preprocessing.
-Some systems like Detexify simply take the result of the preprocessing step, but many compute new features.
-This might have the advantage that less training data is needed since the developer can use knowledge about handwriting to compute highly discriminative features.
-Various features are explained in section III-B. - 5) Feature enhancement: Applying PCA, LDA, or feature standardization might change the features in ways that could improve the performance of learning algorithms.
+Some systems like Detexify take the result of the preprocessing step, but many compute new features.
+Those features could be designed by a human engineer or learned.
+Non-raw data features can have the advantage that less training data is needed since the developer can use knowledge about handwriting to compute highly discriminative features.
+Various features are explained in section IV-B. - 5) Feature enhancement: Applying PCA, LDA, or feature standardization might change the features in ways that could improve the performance of learning algorithms.